Iceman (1984 film): Production

 Iceman was a project linked to director Norman Jewison for several years in the 1970s.
 Jewison still produced the film, which was eventually made under Australian director Fred Schepisi.

 Exteriors were filmed in British Columbia and Manitoba.
 Schepisi worked with Australian collaborators Ian Baker for cinematography and Bruce Smeaton for music.

 Reception

 Box office

 The film was released on April 13, 1984, grossing $1,836,120 (US).
 By the end of its four-week release, it grossed $7,343,032 (US).

 Critical reception

+On Metacritic, the film has a weighted average score of 62 out of 100, based on reviews from 10 critics, indicating "generally favorable reviews".
 Critic Richard Scheib said, "The film was part of a brief revival of the old caveman vs dinosaurs genre, along with Quest for Fire and Clan of the Cave Bear, in which earlier action-fantasy films were redressed with a much stricter regard to anthropological realism.
 Iceman, using modern science, became one of the more refreshingly intelligent films.
 The film is knowingly well-informed on anthropology and biochemistry and never resorts to cheap cliche or hackneyed elements."
-Harlan Ellison called the film "magnificent", citing excellent acting (particularly on the part of John Lone) and directing that contribute to genuine emotional appeal.
+Harlan Ellison called the film "magnificent," citing excellent acting (particularly on the part of John Lone) and directing that contribute to genuine emotional appeal.